City Hall: Should city put any extra budget money toward after-school programs?

 Fast takes

-Cyndi Lamm -- The mayoral candidate who lost to Leirion Gaylor Baird last year has been supportive of Madsen's in the mask mandate showdown.
+Cyndi Lamm — The mayoral candidate who lost to Leirion Gaylor Baird last year has been supportive of Madsen's Bowling & Billiards in the mask mandate showdown.
 She even patronized Madsen's last Friday, when the north Lincoln pool hall and bowling alley welcomed dozens of customers even as the city had issued a shutdown order.
 Makes one wonder how Lamm would have handled the pandemic and recommendations from her public health department to close businesses or restrict their operations as mayor?

 Reach the writer at 402-473-2657 or rjohnson@journalstar.com.